-- Is there a completed, FAA approved EIS for Bishop Airport runway improvements? - What are the proposed takeoff & landing approaches for united? - What is the proposed frequency of united flights into Bishop? - What size jets are proposed? - Declíning enplanements at Mammoth/Yosemíte over past years doesn't justify increased regional air service. - Environmental impacts of jet exhaust Aire well documented: absorption by native vegetation, soil, water & air threaten ecosystems, human health & disrupt reproductive cycles of wildlife (avian, insect, mammal & reptile) as well as cattle.
-Additional impacts upon quality of economically valuable Owens Valley alfalfa production can also be substantial. - Líving in the unique environment & communities of the Owens valley requires specific sacrifices for many-a willingness to give up higher incomes in order to achieve & maintain high quality of life.
-Increased visitation produced by commercial air service essentially driven by the town of Mammoth, benefits relatively few businesses beyond Alterra & corporate hospitality, & inevitably degrades that quality of life. - Bíshop appears on the cusp of becoming an international destination, a result of converging strategies such as proposed commercial air service & a Sierra Nevada Conservancy initiative termed "Sustainable Recreation", which of course cannot exist. - As Mammoth relentlessly pushes to sell higher priced real estate § generate more skier days, it remains further than ever from providing housing for its workforce, shifting it to Bishop rentals with the result that rental properties become unavailable § unaffordable for Inyo residents in a valley geographically constrained by over 200,00 acres of Los Angeles ownership.
-Mammoth skier foundational demographics have always been, § will remain, automobile-based Socal residents-for one thing, Mammoth requires a car to get around.
+- Is there a completed, FAA approved EIS for Bishop Airport runway improvements? - What are the proposed takeoff & landing approaches for united? - What is the proposed frequency of united flights into Bishop? - What size jets are proposed? - Declining enplanements at Mammoth/Yosemite over past years - doesn't justify increased regional air service. - Environmental impacts of jet exhaust Nare well documented: absorption by native vegetation, soil, water & air threaten ecosystems, human health & disrupt reproductive cycles of wildlife (avian, insect, mammal & reptile) as well as cattle.
+Additional impacts upon quality of economically valuable Owens Valley alfalfa production can also be substantial. - Living in the unique environment & communities of the Owens Valley requires specific sacrifices for many-a willingness to give up higher incomes in order to achieve & maintain high quality of life.
+Increased visitation produced by commercial air service essentially driven by the town of Mammoth, benefits relatively few businesses beyond Alterra & corporate hospitality, & inevitably degrades that quality of life. - Bishop appears on the cusp of becoming an international destination, a result of converging strategies such as proposed commercial air service & a Sierra Nevada Conservancy initiative termed "Sustainable Recreation", which of course cannot exist. - As Mammoth relentlessly pushes to sell higher priced real estate constrained by over 200,00 acres of Los Angeles ownership.
+Mammoth skier foundational demographics have always been, & will remain, automobile-based SoCal residents-for one thing, Mammoth requires a car to get around.
 Despite admirable opportunities provided by Eastern Sierra Transit, united's passengers will require rental vehicles.